 - At the express request of the Department of Defense or any other agency for a matter of national interest.

-- By a mistake of USCIS.
+- By mistake of USCIS.

 This does not mean that the Department of Homeland Security cannot, at any time, revoke or rescind the advance Parole document.
 Regardless of whether the beneficiary is inside or outside the United States.

 Now you know what an immigration parole is.
-We understand that it is a complex issue and doubts may assail you.
-For more information about the advance parole or any case related to immigration issues of you or a family member of yours, Lluis Law immigration attorneys are at your disposal.
+We understand that it is a complex issue and questions may strike you.
+For more information about the advance parole or any case related to immigration matters, call us.